5 Signs Your Company Needs a Fractional CMO

 The goal should not be to spend less, it should be to become more efficient with your spending on all aspects of your business.
 A fractional CMO can help with this in a big way.
 They can create fully fleshed out marketing plans, hire and manage the marketing team efficiently, and track how well your marketing is working to bring in new business so you can assign a real ROI dollar figure to it.

 Good marketing creates leads, attracts new customers, and ultimately leads to sales and profit.
 When times are tight, finding a way to do the absolute best marketing you can is critical; hiring a fractional CMO is a smart way to do that.
-In 2022, if you face uncertainty or budget constraints, hiring a Fractional CMO might be the way to get more out of your marketing than you are able to put in.
+If you face uncertainty or budget constraints, hiring a Fractional CMO might be the way to get more out of your marketing than you are able to put in.

 2. You’re Trying to Figure Out How to Stretch Limited Marketing Resources

 Even if you have a healthy operating budget and a sunny financial outlook for your company, there will still be a finite level of resources you can dedicate to marketing.
 Every marketing decision your company makes is a line item in the overall marketing budget, including the money you pay to your executive-level marketing staff.

 Hiring a fractional CMO instead of a full-time one eats up much less of your total marketing budget.
 This can be a huge boon for a company that wants to make the absolute most of every dollar spent on marketing.
 The money you save on a marketing executive’s salary can be reinvested in other areas to make your marketing that much more robust and efficient.